2011-team-gongcha/graceshopper/README.md

 ## Features

-- Users can view products, add products to cart and edit items in their carts
+- Users can view products, add products to cart, and edit items in their carts
 - Persistent cart for both logged in users and guests
 - Logged in users and guests can checkout carts
 - Admin users have access to dashboard for adding and updating products